 By our thoughtless demolition, we misconstrue the precious word of God.
 Shouldn’t we humbly seek the solace it provides?
 Do we unintentionally compromise its perfection?
 Afraid of what!
 The truth?

-"Preach the word; be prepared in season and out of season; correct, rebuke and encourage —with great patience and careful instruction." - 2 Timothy 4:2
+"Preach the word; be prepared in season and out of season; correct, rebuke, and encourage —with great patience and careful instruction." - 2 Timothy 4:2

-Sin, Sin go away
+Sin, Sin Go Away

-No need to respond to the judging eye rather seek truth and compromise as we share with one another.
-This is impossible if we lack self-discovery.
-Those who live in the flesh are under attack and merely by God’s grace is their battle one.
+No need to respond with a judging eye; instead, seek the truth and compromise as we share.
+Certainty is impossible if we lack self-discovery.
+Those who live in the flesh are under attack, and their battle is won merely by God’s grace.
 So repent, pray, and love.
-To perpetuate sin upon sin is to use Satan’s ploys to separate us from God.
+To perpetuate sin upon sin is to use ’Satan’s ploys to separate us from God.